 Over-expose it by 1 or 2-stops to bring out the best the film has to offer.
 This will ensure that you get the gorgeous colors everyone loves Kodak Gold for.

-Kodak Portra 400 - Among the film shooting enthusiasts online, Portra 400 is easily the most widely used color 35mm film.
-Overexpose it by 1 or 2-stops to get the style the film is well known for.
+Kodak Portra 400 - Among the photography enthusiasts online, Portra 400 is by far and away the most popular color 35mm film.
+Overexpose it by 1 or 2-stops to get the rendering the film is well known for.

 There’s also ISO 800 and 160 emulsions of Portra.
-8x10 sheets, 4x5 sheets, and rolls of 120 are also available to purchase.
+8x10 sheets, 4x5 sheets, and rolls of 120 are also manufactured.